The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Conclusion

 \section{Conclusion}

-NIR structural measurements from $> 1600$ field and cluster galaxies ($0.31 < z < 0.54$) in the IMACS Cluster Building Survey support a cross-environmental scenario presented in Dressler et al.\ (2013) regarding the origin and role of (post-)starburst galaxies and their connection to non-burst systems.
+Using large, mass- and flux-limited samples from the IMACS Cluster Building Survey, we measured the \sersic indices for intermediate-redshift galaxies of all spectral types from high-quality ground-based NIR imaging.
+Our results support the existence of a starburst recycling scenario presented in \citet{Dressler13} operating in environments from the isolated field to rich clusters.
 We find:

-\begin{enumerate} \item[1)] little-to-no structural similarity between active and poststarburst systems outside of cluster cores.
-Modulo uncertainties about the contribution of major-mergers, this indicates that CSF \evo SB \evo PSB \evo PAS evolution is weak in almost all environments; \item[2)] strong ties between SB--CSF and PSB--PAS classes, suggesting that most (post-)starbursts are transient ``blips" in the lives of ordinary starforming and quiescent galaxies.
-Given the diskiness of the starforming systems, these relationships independently suggest that a gentle mechanism (likely minor-mergers) is responsible for the production of most intermediate-redshift starbursts; \item[3)] evidence that, in cluster cores, this picture may reverse, with environmentally specific agents providing a channel for CSF \evo SB \evo PSB \evo PAS evolution. \end{enumerate}
+\begin{itemize} \item Little-to-no structural similarity between active and poststarburst systems outside of cluster cores, indicating that CSF \evo SB \evo PSB \evo PAS evolution is weak in almost every environment modulo some uncertainty about the contribution of major-mergers; \item Strong structural ties between SB--CSF and PSB--PAS classes, suggesting that most (post-)starbursts are transient ``blips" in the lives of ordinary starforming and quiescent galaxies and do not represent stages in galaxy ``quenching"; \item The star-forming/-bursting systems to be disky, everywhere.
+Taken with the above relationships, this independently suggests that a gentle mechanism (likely minor-mergers) is responsible for the production of the typical intermediate-redshift starburst; \item Evidence that this picture may reverse in cluster cores, with environmentally specific agents providing a channel for CSF \evo SB \evo PSB \evo PAS evolution. \end{itemize}